No767/Kumiko/Community/getting-started-guide.md

     sudo docker exec -i postgres_docker_container psql -U Kumiko -d kumiko_ws < ./WS-Data/ws_data.sql
     ```

-8. Now it's time to seed the databases.
-Create and set up a poetry env, and run the `postgres-init.py` file located in the `scripts` directory.
-This will basically create the tables needed.
-Later on, Kumiko will have an automatic system for dealing with this.

-    ```sh
-    poetry env use 3.10
-    poetry install
-    poetry run python scripts/postgres-init.py
-    ```

-9. Once you have everything set, it's finally time to run it.
+7. Once you have everything set, it's finally time to run it.
 Use this command to run it (replace the image name with the one you pulled from Docker Hub or GHCR):

-4. Download the example docker env file.
-You'll put your API keys, bot tokens, and access tokens inside there.

-    ```sh
+8. Now it's time to run Kumiko.
+Just run this command to run the bot:

+    ```bash
-    sudo docker run -d --restart=always --env-file=.env --name Kumiko no767/kumiko:version
+    sudo docker run -d --restart=always --env-file=.env --name Kumiko no767/kumiko:latest
     ```

 > **Note**